johngerome/fezi/packages/tanstack-react/src/README.md

-# TanStack Query Integration for zimfetch
+# TanStack Query Integration for Fezi

-This module provides integration between zimfetch and [TanStack Query](https://tanstack.com/query/latest) (formerly React Query), allowing you to easily create query and mutation hooks from your zimfetch endpoints.
+This module provides integration between Fezi and [TanStack Query](https://tanstack.com/query/latest) (formerly React Query), allowing you to easily create query and mutation hooks from your Fezi endpoints.

 ## Installation